 MongoDB

 MongoDB is an open-source NoSQL database that stores data in JSON format.
 This represents the letter M in the acronym MEAN.JS.
-Instead of employing tables and rows like relational databases, it stores the data using the document-oriented data model.
+Instead of employing tables and rows like relational databases, the data is stored using the document-oriented data model.
 To simplify data transmission between client and server, it saves data in binary JSON (JavaScript Serialized Object Notation) format.
 MongoDB uses the collection and document concepts.

 Express.js

-Express.js is an adaptable Node.js web application framework streamlining the development process.
+Express.js is an adaptable Node.js web application framework that streamlines the development process.
 The letter E represents it in the MEAN.JS acronym.
 It allows the building of secure, modular, and fast applications because of its simple configuration and customization.
 It specifies an application’s routes based on HTTP methods and URLs.

 Angular.js